-You can get much cheaper trackers, but Fitbit has a deserved reputation for the quality of what it sells, in terms of build and app support.
-As such its products are priced quite high, but you can get deals on them via Fitbit's own website and elsewhere.
+You can get cheaper trackers, but Fitbit has a deserved reputation for the quality of what it sells, in terms of build and app support.
+As such its products are priced quite high, but you can get deals on them via Fitbit's own website and elsewhere and they will help you get fit.
+It's arguable that they help people who already in shape get more fit, but they are very motivating for workout newcomers.

 Fitbit Versa: best Fitbit for price